• Skip to primary navigation

 Italian herb burgers with egg noddles

-It makes the most delicious sauce for the egg noodles.
-This is why it is important to try to use a 80/20 ground beef mix which will give you more pan drippings.
+• It is important to use an 80/20 ground beef mix which will give you more pan drippings.
 I really love that there is no extra sauce that needs to be made.

 Italian herb burgers with egg noddles